Faris-07/LowKey/README.md

 This app controls the products that are displayed in the online shop.
 I have created two models to store the necessary data: `Products` & `Category`.

 `Products` enables individual products to be added to the database in order for them to be purchased via the online shop.
 Only admin users are able to access this functionality and it can be done from the front end using the `add_product` view.
 The admin can also edit and delete products from the front end using the `edit_product` and `delete_product` views respectively.
+The products model also contains the `likes` field which stores the like of a user and displays it as a wishlist item in their profile.

 This model has one Foreign Key which relates to the second model in this app, the category.

 `Category` stores the various category types of the clothing on sale, this allows the user to shop by category if they are looking for something specific.